Wednesday, November 22, 2023

 Irmos.
 After crossing the sea as if it were dry ground and escaping the wickedness of Egypt, the Israelite cried out: “Let us sing to our redeemer and God.”

-As you bore in the likeness of the flesh the myrrh of life, O myrrh-streaming Mary, deliver me from the stench of the passions by the myrrh of your divine icon.
+Having borne in the likeness of the flesh the myrrh of life, O myrrh-streaming Mary, deliver me from the stench of the passions by the myrrh of your divine icon.

 Look graciously on those who stand by your icon most reverently and give to us, O Mother of God, the fulfilment of all our requests.